sap-tutorials/Tutorials/tutorials/iot-part7-add-device/iot-part7-add-device.md

 [ACCORDION-BEGIN [Step 17: ](Send message)] ￼

 Click **Send** and you should receive a message similar to when you used the SAP Cloud Platform simple client.
-This indicates that your POST was successful and if you return to the "Display Stored Messages" you will see your new entry.
+This indicates that your POST was successful.
+Return to the "Display Stored Messages" in SAP Cloud Platform, and you find your new entry in the table `T_IOT_[MESSGETYPEID]`.

 If you receive `40x` authorization error in return, then check if you are running Postman client in Chrome's incognito mode.